 Due to the funding limitations of some programs, it is recommended you complete your FAFSA by March 15.
 This also allows Student Financial Aid and Scholarships to complete your award processing early.

 - Apply for a Federal Student Aid ID (FSAID) at www.fsaid.ed.gov.
 This is used to sign your FAFSA.
 A parent must also apply for an FSAID if you are considered a dependent student.

 - Complete your FAFSA online at www.fafsa.ed.gov.
 SHSU’s school code is 003606.

 Assess your Eligibility

 The SHSU Financial Aid and Scholarships Office generally allocates the maximum award possible to students based on need and cost of attendance.
 However, there is still an opportunity to increase your eligibility.
-Your study abroad advisor can provide you with a Budget Increase Form for SHSU Study Abroad Programs if you wish to request an increase in your financial aid award.
+Your study abroad coordinator can provide you with a Budget Increase Form for SHSU Study Abroad Programs if you wish to request an increase in your financial aid award.

 Note: This does not guarantee that the amount of scholarships, grants, and/or most loans can be increased.

 Most financial aid, scholarships, and grants can be used towards a study abroad program as long as you take academic credit towards your degree.
 However, there are some forms of financial aid that cannot be applied to the final program fee balance.
 Check with your donor or department to determine if you are eligible to use your award for study abroad.
 You must notify the OIP and Financial Aid if you withdraw from your program.
 Repayment of any federal aid already disbursed will be required.